Half of the troubles of this life can be traced back to saying “yes” too quickly and not saying “no” soon enough.

 What’s the best use of my time right now?

-Asking these questions will help you to put things into perspective, which will allow you to make a better choice in the moment of whether to say YES or NO.
+Asking these questions will help you to put things into perspective, which will allow you to make a better choice of whether to say YES or NO.

 Step 2: Delay Your Response

 At times it’s difficult to make decisions on the spot.
 Things are not always clear-cut, even after you have asked the above questions.